m-schildt/ALMO-speeches/special_cases.md

 - Location missing
 - Speech starts with a "narrator" that is not identified (2018.12.11 - Let's agree on this date format: YYYY.MM.DD)
-- Speaker is identified as "PREGUNTA"
+- Speaker is identified as "PREGUNTA".
+This implies a loss of granularity, as many speakers will have the same label.